WICG/digital-goods/explainer.md

 The item’s `price` is a <code>[PaymentCurrencyAmount](https://developer.mozilla.org/en-US/docs/Web/API/PaymentCurrencyAmount)</code> containing the current price of the item in the user’s current region and currency.
 It is designed to be formatted for the user’s current locale using <code>[Intl.NumberFormat](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Intl/NumberFormat)</code>, as shown above.

 The item can optionally have various periods, specified using [ISO 8601 durations](https://en.wikipedia.org/wiki/ISO_8601#Durations).
-The introductory price period can run for multiple cycles, as specified by `introductoryPriceCycles`.
+The introductory price period can run for multiple such periods, as specified by `introductoryPriceCycles`.
 For further discussion of periods and introductory price cycles, see [Issue#20](https://github.com/WICG/digital-goods/issues/20).

 ### Making a purchase